Download This Sample

 Fish

-- The Amazon River is home to around 5,600 species of fish, with more that are still unknown to science and being discovered each year.
+- The Amazon River is home to over 5,600 different kinds of fish, with more being found each year.

-- The arapaima, known in Brazil as the pirarucu, is one of the largest freshwater fish in the world.
-It can grow up to 15 feet (4.6 m) in length.
+- The arapaima, also known as the pirarucu in Brazil, is one of the world’s largest freshwater fish.
+It can grow to be 15 feet (4.6 m) long.

-- The Amazon is also infamous for the piranha.
-Omnivorous by nature, it can gather in large schools and may attack livestock.
+- The Amazon is also known for its piranha.
+Omnivorous by nature, it can congregate in huge groups and attack animals.

-- There are approximately 30 to 60 species of piranha.
-But only a few species are known to attack humans, most notably, the red-bellied piranha.
-This tends to happen when water levels are low and food is scarce, like during the dry season or prolonged drought.
+- Piranha has between 30 and 60 different species.
+A few species, notably the red-bellied piranha, are known to attack people.
+This is common when water levels are low and food is scarce, such as during the dry season or prolonged drought.

-- Another catfish ‘walks’ overland on its ventral fins to reach new pools of water.
+- Another catfish’s ventral fins ‘travel’ overland to reach new pools of water.

 Mammals

-- This is the largest species of river dolphin, and it can grow to lengths of up to 2.6 m (8.5 ft).
+- This is the most prominent river dolphin species, reaching lengths of up to 2.6 m.
+(8.5 ft).

-- The color of its skin changes with age; young animals are gray, but become pink and then white as they mature.
+- The color of their skin varies with age; young animals are gray, but as they develop, they turn pink, then white.

-- The dolphins use echolocation to navigate and hunt in the river’s tricky depths.
+- Dolphins use echolocation to navigate and hunt in the river’s treacherous depths.

-- The Amazon and its tributaries are the main habitats of the giant otter.
+- The Amazon and its tributaries are the giant otter’s primary habitats.

-- Because of habitat destruction and hunting, its population has dramatically decreased.
-It is now listed in Appendix I of the Convention on International Trade in Endangered Species (CITES), which effectively bans international trade.
+- Its population has declined substantially as a result of habitat degradation and poaching.
+It is currently included in Appendix I of the Convention on International Commerce in Endangered Species (CITES), prohibiting international trade.

 Reptiles

-- The Anaconda is found in shallow waters in the Amazon basin.
-One of the world’s largest species of snake, the anaconda spends most of its time in the water with just its nostrils above the surface.
+- The Anaconda lives in the Amazon basin’s shallow waters.
+The Anaconda, one of the world’s giant snakes, spends most of its life beneath the water, with just its nostrils above the surface.

 Birds and Butterflies